rundeck/docs/docs/learning/howto/workinglogs.md

 # Work With Server Logs

 When you debug internal Rundeck activity related to the system, executions, and auditing, it’s important to know where Rundeck stores all internal information.<br>
 Logs are text files with all internal behavior printed in.
-In this article we will demonstrate how to locate different logs depending on the Rundeck installation methods, covering RPM/DEB, WAR-based installation, Apache Tomcat, and Docker container.<br>
+In this article we will demonstrate how to locate different logs depending on the Rundeck installation methods, covering RPM/DEB, WAR-based installation, and Docker container.<br>

 ## Default Log Location
 By default, log files are located at the `/var/log/rundeck` path in the RPM/DEB installations and on WAR-based installations in the `$RDECK_BASE/server/logs` path.<br>